ofiscal/tax.co/branches/time-to-save-for-a-month/report.md

 The Encuesta Nacional de Preupuestos de Hogares is a survey of 87201 Colombian households (291590 people) that was conducted over 2016 and 2017.
 It is rich data, with detailed information on, among many other things, a household's income and expenses.

 The math to do is easy.
 If a household saves zero or fewer pesos per month, then they can never save enough money for a month of expenses.
 Otherwise, the number of months a household needs in order to save for a month is "spending / saving".
-For instance, if a household spends 1 million pesos and saves 200,000 in a month, then it would take 5 months to save for one month.
+For instance, if a household spends 1 million pesos and saves 200,000 pesos in a month, then it would take them 5 months to save for one month.

 The question of which income and spending to take into account is not as easy as one might imagine.
 For instance, if a family bought a car when they were surveyed, their spending in the survey would (unless they buy cars frequently) be higher than it usually is.
 Similarly, if they sold a car, their income would appear higher than its average.